 Alice C. Linsley

-In Ruth we read about a custom involving a blanket that has been observed in various cultures.
-Boaz has fallen asleep at the threshing floor after a day or hard labor.
-While he sleeps, Ruth lifts up his blanket and covers herself with it.
+In the Book of Ruth we read about a custom involving a blanket that has been observed in various cultures.
+Boaz had fallen asleep at the threshing floor after a day of hard labor.
+While he slept, Ruth lifted up the hem of his blanket and covered herself with it.
 This is her way of seeking marriage to Boaz, a ruler of Bethlehem.

 The photo above, titled "A Sioux Wedding", was taken in 1912 by Julia Tuell.
 Among the Dakota Sioux it was the custom for the maiden to agree to marriage by stepping into her suitor's blanket.
 E. Irving Couse's painting "The Wedding" (below) also depicts this custom.

-The presentation of Boaz as a righteous man who fulfills all the Law: cares for foreigners, widows, allows gleaning in his fields, also dismisses the belief that he had sexual intercourse with Ruth at the threshing floor.
-Since he knew he was not in line to rightfully claim her as a levir, he would not have violated the law by having sex with her.
+Further, the Book presents Ruth and Boaz as righteous.
+Boaz fulfills all the Law.
+He cares for foreigners, widows, allows gleaning in his fields, and insists the right of the first levir be honored.
+Since he knew he was not in line to rightfully claim Ruth as a levir, he would not have violated the law by having sex with her.

 No comments: